 During interbody spinal fusion surgeries, placing the interbody cages wider apart has a great impact on mitigating the loss of disc height after surgery.
 Maintaining disc height after a fusion surgery indicates a lower risk of revision surgery.

-The Spinal Research Foundation found in this clinical study that placing the fusion cages more widely apart from each other helped to reduce the loss of disc height after the surgery.
+SRF found in this clinical study that placing the fusion cages more widely apart from each other helped to reduce the loss of disc height after the surgery.
 Fusion cages are inserted in order to restore disc height and increase space for exiting nerves.
 Normally, vertebrae gradually sink into the cages (known as subsidence), shrinking the disc height.

-The research done by SRF builds upon a previous study, done by Labrom et al. The study had shown that cages placed more posterolaterally (slightly more towards the posterior and further apart) could hold a twenty percent greater load before failing than cages placed closer together and more centrally; unfortunately, the difference was not significant.
+The research done by SRF builds upon a previous study, done by Labrom et al. The study had shown that cages placed more posterolaterally (slightly more towards the posterior and further apart) could hold a 20% greater load before failing than cages placed closer together and more centrally; unfortunately, the difference was not significant.
 However, posterolateral placement of the cages can have risks.
 One study found that if a cage is placed too far laterally, it could result in a far lateral disc herniation, which would press on the nerve root.
 The most common cause for this was problem identifying the anatomic midline.